TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

    :class: with-border with-shadow

-TYPO3 ships with some built-in MFA providers by default.
+TYPO3 comes with some built-in MFA providers by default.
 But more importantly, TYPO3 provides an API to allow extension authors to integrate their own MFA providers.